Giuseppe Giofrè

-Giuseppe Giofrè (born 10 January 1993) is an Italian dancer, model, and choreographer based in Los Angeles.
+Giuseppe Giofrè (/it/; born 10 January 1993) is an Italian dancer, model, and choreographer based in Los Angeles.
 He gained popularity competing during the eleventh season of Amici di Maria De Filippi, and for being on tour as a dancer for Ariana Grande, Jennifer Lopez, Nick Jonas, Taylor Swift, Kylie Minogue and Nicki Minaj.

 Career

 Giofrè was born and raised in Gioia Tauro, Calabria.
 He started studying dance as a child in his hometown with ballet teacher Noemi Verduci, and at seventeen he moved to Reggio Calabria, Italy to study hip hop/jazz-funk music.
 In 2011 he joined the Italian talent show Amici di Maria De Filippi supported by choreographer and director Luciano Mattia Cannito, reaching the final phase of the programme in May 2012.
 Giofrè won the dance category of the show, obtaining a 6-month scholarship with the Millennium Dance Complex in Los Angeles, California.

 After completing his studies in the United States, in July 2012 he took part in the music video of the song "Live 4 Die 4" by R.J. and Pitbull, released in September 2012.
 Later Giofrè was selected for the UK series The X Factor, working with the dance company choreographed by Brian Friedman, and a dancer of the NRJ Music Awards broadcast in the France.
 On April 1, 2013, Giofrè released his debut single, titled "Break", followed by his debut album Call on Me, released on 15 October 2013.